Icelandic summer is calling you for an adventure. | Check this out!

 Guided Snorkeling Tour in Silfra

 Next up is Silfra Cathedral, at a depth of 23 meters (75 feet).
 There, it really feels like flying above the magnificent landscape of the fissure.
-The snorkel ends into Silfra Lagoon, where it is possible to stay a bit and swim around in the clear water to discover the surroundings.
-Back on the surface of the Earth, a hot chocolate and cookies are offered to get warm.
+The snorkel ends in Silfra Lagoon, where we stay a bit and swim around in the clear water to discover the surroundings.
+Back on the surface, hot chocolate and cookies are offered to warm you up.

 To make the most out of your trip to Iceland, the snorkeling tour can also be combined with other activities such as horse riding or lava caving, or also with sightseeing such as the Golden Circle.
 Book a combo tour to do two tours in one!